HoseinParvaresh/pet-shop/README.md

 - 🛒 Online pet store with categorized products.
 - 📦 Detailed product pages with images and descriptions
-- 📅 Appointment booking for grooming, vet, and boarding services
+- 📅 Appointment booking services
 - 👤 User dashboard to manage orders and appointments
 - 🛠️ Admin panel for managing products, orders, users, and content
-- 📚 Blog section with pet care articles and tips
+- 📚 Blog section with articles
-- 🔐 Secure authentication with protected user/admin routes
+- 🔐 authentication for users and admin
-- 📍 Store location displayed via interactive map
+- 📍 Store location displayed via map
 - 📱 Fully responsive design for all screen sizes
-- 🔔 Real-time notifications and user-friendly alerts
+- 🔔 notifications and alerts
 - 🎁 Display of special offers and promotions
-- 📈 Analytics dashboard with visual charts (admin only)
+- 📈 Analytics dashboard with charts (admin only)
 - 📨 Email notifications for key user activities

 <br clear="both">